Signing up for my daughter's kindergarten entrance exam sounds so official and intimidating, even as a teacher!

 Walk around the school and point out different spots like the playground, the cafeteria, the library.
 Building familiarity with the new space will help your child a lot when the first day of school rolls around.

 A KinderReady Summer is an 8 week home program made just for the summer before kindergarten!
 In less than 20 minutes a day, you can easily teach your child the MOST important academic skills listed in the kindergarten readiness checklist.
+(Did you snag that checklist yet?
+It'll tell you the real skills your child should know before kindergarten!)

 How does this sound?
 Imagine a weekly email with 5 fun, hands-on activities to do with your child heading your way for 8 weeks.
 NO worksheets or boring printables, only MAXIMUM fun learning!
 Plus it's super simple to do, just read the instructions.